12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Aside from its high-quality wines, Cable Bay also hosts an award-winning restaurant.
 It serves up delicious New Zealand cuisine crafted with fresh & organic local ingredients.

 Cable Bay Vineyards is located on the western side of Waiheke Island.
-The sunset views, overlooking Auckland Harbour and the city, are among the finest on Waiheke Island!
+The sunset views overlooking Auckland Harbour and the city are among the finest on Waiheke Island!

 Mudbrick Vineyard & Restaurant

-For enjoying some of the finest food & drink on Waiheke Island, visiting Mudbrick Vineyard & Restaurant is must.
+For enjoying some of the finest food & drink on Waiheke Island, visiting Mudbrick Vineyard & Restaurant is a must.
 It’s one of the most popular Waiheke Island wineries, most famous for grabbing the attention of celebrities passing through Auckland.

-It’s no surprise: Mudbrick is fantastic place to eat & drink on Waiheke Island.
+It’s no surprise: Mudbrick is a fantastic place to eat & drink on Waiheke Island.
 Both the exquisite food and award-winning wine are on point, of course.
 But it’s the atmosphere that really steals the show.

 Mudbrick Vineyard & Restaurant